sravan1701/EchoShare/Readme.md

 *   **Notifications:** Real-time alerts for new messages and friend requests.
 *   **Responsive Design:** Optimized for various devices.

+## 🚀 Live Demo

+Check out the deployed version of the project: [EchoShare on Render](https://echoshare.onrender.com)

 ## Technologies Used

 ### Frontend